For an overview of common terms you see on this page, check out the Terminology section.

-- Enhanced transit mobility and connectivity to existing and planned transit facilities.
+- Enhanced transit mobility and connectivity to existing and planned transit stations and facilities

-- Direct and indirect access to existing transit stations and transit-oriented developments will be included at Greenbelt, New Carrollton, Branch Avenue, Largo, Kensington MARC/Medical Center, Montgomery Mall, Twinbrook, Silver Spring, and Shady Grove Metro stations.
+- Direct and indirect access to existing transit stations and transit-oriented developments will be included at Greenbelt, New Carrollton, Branch Avenue, Largo, Kensington MARC/Medical Center, Montgomery Mall, Twinbrook, Silver Spring, and Shady Grove Metro stations

-- Provides opportunities for new express bus service in National Capital Region, such as between Bethesda and Tysons and New Carrollton to points south
+- Provides opportunities for new and modified express bus service in the National Capital Region, such as between Bethesda and Tysons and New Carrollton to points south

 Will there be a toll and what will the toll rates be?

 The MDOT SHA has been studying multiple congestion-relief solutions, including tolled and non-tolled alternatives.
-If priced managed lanes are selected as the preferred alternative, a toll analysis process would be started and separate toll hearings would be held by the Maryland Transportation Authority to present, discuss, and take comments on toll rates in an open, public process.
-While it is too early in the process to predict what the toll rates would be in the I-495 and I-270 corridors, Virginia’s experience with managed lanes on I-495 and I-95 offers one example of how a similar system has performed.
-According to the Washington Post, the average toll rates for Virginia’s managed lanes on I-495 and I-95 are $5.40 and $8.45 per trip, respectively.
+If high-occupancy toll lanes or express toll lanes are selected as the preferred alternative, the public will have a voice in setting the toll rates.
+Separate toll hearings would be held by the Maryland Transportation Authority to present, discuss, and take comments on toll rates in an open, public process.

 How are High-Occupancy Toll (HOT) Lanes and Express Toll Lane (ETL) fees assessed and charged per vehicle in real time?
 Does it depend on cameras, prepaid passes, etc.?
 Will there be monthly billing?

-If a HOT or ETL alternative were chosen as part of the NEPA study, the tolls would likely be collected electronically, similar to how they are collected on MD 200 (Intercounty Connector).
-Tolling equipment (cameras, transponder readers, etc.) would be installed on gantry structures, which would allow tolls to be collected without vehicles stopping.
-The tolls would be dynamically priced to allow continuous management of the priced managed lanes, which would help to ensure higher speeds in the lanes and allow for trip reliability when using the lanes.
-Options for tolling would include electronic toll collection (ETC) either by use of a transponder, or by use of license plate tolling, where the user would receive a bill after using the facility.
+Tolling equipment (cameras, transponder readers, etc.) installed on gantry structures would allow tolls to be collected without vehicles stopping.
+The tolls would be dynamically priced to ensure that the managed lanes are meeting a consistent congestion free reliable trip.
+Options for tolling may include electronic toll collection (ETC) either by use of a transponder, or by use of video tolling of a license plate, where the user would receive a bill after using the facility.

-- Single-occupancy vehicles were not allowed on I-66 ITB during peak periods, prior to the new tolls going into effect, and no new lanes were added when this change was made.
+- Single-occupancy vehicles were not allowed on I-66 ITB during peak periods, prior to the new tolls going into effect, and no new lane capacity was added when this change was made.
 I-66 ITB was a mostly two-lane (each direction) interstate highway with HOV (2+) use on peak directions of eastbound in the morning and westbound in the afternoon.

 - The I-66 ITB project has no general purpose lanes alongside the High-Occupancy Toll (HOT) lanes.
 If you are not an HOV or toll paying commuter, you must use alternate roadways.
-We propose to continue to have general purpose (free) lanes alongside any priced managed lanes, allowing users to have a choice along the same corridor.
+MDOT SHA proposes to continue to have general purpose (free) lanes alongside any priced managed lanes, allowing users to have a choice along the same corridor.

 Have Managed Lanes worked elsewhere?

-- Where ETLs on I-95 north of Baltimore were added, the general purpose lanes saw a 12% reduction in delay.
+Yes. express toll lanes on I-95 north of Baltimore were added, the general purpose lanes saw a 12% reduction in delay

-On I-95 in Florida where Express Lanes were added (4 general purpose lanes + 2 Express Lanes), the Express Lanes maintain a greater than 55 mph speed while the general purpose lanes improved from 19 mph to 41 mph during the evening peak.
-Traffic simulations show that average speeds and overall throughput are greater with Express Lanes (4 general purpose lanes + 2 Express Lanes) than if all six lanes were general purpose.
+- On I-95 in Florida where express toll lanes were added (4 general purpose lanes + 2 Express Lanes), the Express Lanes maintain a greater than 55 mph speed while the general purpose lanes improved from 19 mph to 41 mph during the evening peak

 Why do some people call Managed Lanes “Lexus Lanes”?